percona/percona-server-mongodb-operator/source/openshift.rst

 Installing Percona Server for MongoDB on OpenShift includes two steps:

 * Installing the Percona Distribution for MongoDB Operator,
-* Install Percona Distribution for MongoDB using the Operator.
+* Install Percona Server for MongoDB using the Operator.

 Install the Operator
 --------------------